-- (K) Written consent for an onsite pre-permit inspection of the legal parcel by County officials at a prearranged date and time in consultation with the applicant prior to approval of a permit to cultivate medical cannabis, and at least once annually thereafter. - (L) For all indoor cultivation facilities, identify the source of electrical power and plan for compliance with applicable Building Codes.
-Also, provide documentation that addresses the handling of waste discharge from the grow location of items including, but not limited to nutrients, spent growing media, unused containers and other associated hardware, supplies, and garbage. - (M) If the legal parcel is zoned FL or TPZ and the application would include the conversion of timberland as defined under Public Resources Code section 4526, a copy of a less-than-3-acre conversion exemption or timberland conversion permit, approved by the California Department of Forestry and Fire Protection ("CalFire").
-Alternately, for existing operations occupying sites created through prior unauthorized conversion of timberland, the applicant must provide evidence showing that they have completed a civil or criminal process and/or entered into a negotiated settlement with CalFire. - (N) If applicable, clearance from CalFire related to compliance with the requirements of Public Resources Code Section 4290 and any implementing regulations.
+- (O) The applicant shall provide proof of either, a physician recommendation that the amount to be cultivated is consistent with the applicant's medical needs, the needs of the patients for whom the applicant is a caregiver, or a written agreement or agreements, that the applicant is authorized by one or more medical marijuana dispensing collectives to produce medical marijuana for the use of the members of said collective or collectives, - (P) That the Agricultural Commissioner is hereby authorized to require in the permit application any other information reasonably related to the application including, but not limited to, any information necessary to discover the truth of the matters set forth in the application. - (Q) Apply for and obtain a Board of Equalization Seller's Permit and collect and remit sales tax to the Board of Equalization if applicant intends to sell directly to qualified patients or primary caregivers. - (R) Written consent for an onsite pre-permit inspection of the legal parcel by County officials at a prearranged date and time in consultation with the applicant prior to approval of an permit to cultivate medical cannabis, and at least once annually thereafter. - (S) For all indoor cultivation facilities, identify the source of electrical power and plan for compliance with applicable Building Codes.
+Also, provide documentation that addresses the handling of waste discharge from the grow location of items including, but not limited to nutrients, spent growing media, unused containers and other associated hardware, supplies, and garbage. - (T) If the legal parcel is zoned FL or TPZ and the application would include the conversion of timberland as defined under Public Resources Code section 4526, a copy of a less-than-3-acre conversion exemption or timberland conversion permit, approved by the California Department of Forestry and Fire Protection ("CalFire").
+Alternately, for existing operations occupying sites created through prior unauthorized conversion of timberland, the applicant must provide evidence showing that they have completed a civil or criminal process and/or entered into a negotiated settlement with CalFire. - (U) If applicable, clearance from CalFire related to compliance with the requirements of Public Resources Code Section 4290 and any implementing regulations. - (V) For activities that involve construction and other work in waters of the United States, including streams and wetlands, comply with Clean Water Act (CWA) Section 404 by obtaining a federal permit from the Army Corps of Engineers and